 The patient experience isn’t solely measured by the quality of the face-to-face interactions with clinicians and hospital staff.
 Many hospital patients spend hours sitting in a room alone or with a visitor.
 For that reason, the healthcare industry takes a lot of cues from the hospitality world and now, patients are starting to expect hotel-like amenities, including large in-room TVs.

-Hospitals currently in the renovation design stage are planning for 65-inch and 75-inch displays, a size that would have been unheard-of only five years ago.
+Hospitals currently in the renovation design stage are planning for 65-inch and 75-inch displays, a size that would have been unheard of only five years ago.
 There’s a reason for the robust size, though.
-Patients and their family members enjoy the better viewing experience, but the TV also allows for a bigger canvas for clinicians to present images, such as X-rays or scans, to the patient.
+Patients and their family members enjoy a better viewing experience, but the TV also allows for a bigger canvas for clinicians to present images, such as X-rays or scans, to the patient.
 In-patient TVs support on-demand educational materials specific to the patient and their condition.
-With a split-screen function on the Samsung TV, the electronic patient whiteboard can be displayed while patients access their own streaming services and even social networking platforms.
+Samsung’s Tizen platform is used by leading IPC’s to display discrete L-bar patient specific information on the television — such as the name of the nurse on call, special meals, or medications — while the rest of the screen is used to display television content to keep the patient entertained and engaged.

 RTLS represents only part of the value.
 Because the display is positioned over the patient’s head, the clinician is looking toward — not away from — the patient.
 We know based on years of patient data that patients are unhappy when clinicians spend far more time looking at a computer screen than at them.
 They feel like the computer has displaced them as the focus of attention.
 Displays will help return the focus to where it belongs — the patients.